This documentation is still a work in progress...

 1. Before you go to SCO - Connectivity

 There are 3 methods of connecting your PC/Mac/Tablet to control the telescope and camera.
 All will require being on the same WiFi network as the equipment (see below 2.
-At SCO)
+At SCO).
+Please choose one of these.

-1. Install NoMachine (free remote desktop software https://www.nomachine.com/) on your own device and connect to the telescope to control it by using the KStars application on the RPi4.
+1. Install NoMachine (free remote desktop software https://www.nomachine.com/) on your own device and connect to the telescope to control it by using the KStars application on the RPi4 via NoMachine which is installed on the RPi4.
+This gives you a "Remote Desktop" view of the RPi4.
+With this approach you can transfer (the previously compressed folder of) captured images to your computer using the "Transfer a file" NoMachine menu item.

 2. Alternately connect to the telescope to control it via the KStars app (running on the RPi4) by connecting to it using your internet browser on your device using noVNC connectivity (https://novnc.com/info.html).
 You do not have to install anything on your own equipment.
-To connect via noVNC, connect to this address http://192.168.0.101:6080/vnc.html?host=192.168.0.101&port=6080 The noVNC password is: astro.
+To connect via noVNC, connect to this address http://192.168.0.150:6080/vnc.html?host=192.168.0.150&port=6080 using your internet browser.
+The noVNC password is: astro.
 Control the telescope by using the KStars application on the RPi4.
+With this approach you can transfer your captured images to your computer by mounting your computer's shared network folder to the desktop.

-3. Finally you could install KStars on your device and configure your KStars Device Profile to connect to the remote KStars and return images directly to your device.
-KStars is available on a number of platforms https://kstars.kde.org/download/
+3. Finally you could install KStars locally on your device and create a KStars Device Profile to connect from your KStars app to the remote KStars (on the RPi4) and return the captured images directly to a folder on your device.
+KStars is available on a number of platforms https://kstars.kde.org/download/.
+This is the preferred approach, as you have immediate access to your captured images, and it provides an opportunity to explore KStars before visiting SCO using simulated equipment.

 2. At SCO - Starting up the Telescope